-When a town house apartment is assigned the family must submit a \$400 housing deposit to secure that apartment.
-This deposit is refundable after the first five months of residency is completed and upon vacating the apartment without damages or other outstanding fees payable to the University.
+When a town house apartment is assigned a \$400 housing deposit must be submitted to secure that apartment.
+This deposit is refundable upon vacating the apartment without damages or other outstanding fees payable to the University.
 Outstanding fees and the costs for repairs will be deducted from the refund amount.